rjurgelevicius/fluentd/README.md

-# Custom nginx docker image
+# Custom fluentd docker image
-This is a custom docker image based on the latest official nginx alpine image.
-Image contains changed UID and GID for nginx user and group to match UID and GID of www-data user and group on php-fpm official image.
-These changes lets you share volumes data between nginx and php-fpm containers without possible permission issues.
+This is a custom docker image based on the latest official fluentd debian image.
+Image contains added elasticsearch plugin to store logs and output them on kibana.
 ## Usage
 Pull the image from docker hub:
 ```
-docker pull hitmanx/nginx-alpine
+docker pull hitmanx/fluentd
 ```
+## Note
+Make sure both elasticsearch and kibana are installed and configured on your system prior using this image, or just create a docker compose file with all mentioned services and run it.